PhysioLabXR/PhysioLabXR-Community/paper/paper.md

 promptly to sensor failures and prevents wasting valuable participant time.

 Device-independent tools, including popular platforms, such as OpenVibe [@renard2010openvibe], MNE Scan [@esch2018mne], NeuroPype [@neuropype], and iMotion [@iMotion], support real-time visualization.
 However, they are primarily written in statically compiled languages, limiting customization, and some are closed-source commercial products, such as NeuroPype and iMotion.
 Python's rise in popularity as a programming language [@srinath2017python] has made it an obvious choice for developing new device-independent tools that allow customization through rapid prototyping.
 However, using Python as a backbone language for high-precision and high-throughput data necessitates significant optimization to match the performance level of a compiled language.
+Octopus-sensing [@saffaryazdi2022octopus] is an example of a Python-based platform that supports the acquisition and visualization of multi-modal data.

-Consequently, there is a need for an open-source platform that supports multi-modal data visualization, and rapid prototyping for developing experiment paradigms in complex XR environments, while addressing the optimization challenges of using an interpreted language.
+Nevertheless, there remains a gap for an all-in-one open-source platform that supports multi-modal data visualization, and rapid prototyping for developing experiment pipelines in complex XR environments, while addressing the optimization challenges of basing on an interpreted language such as Python.

 # Benefits